BartCzech/scopeguard-rag/README.md

 We build a Retrieval-Augmented Generation system that answers questions over a corporate document collection.
 The catch: not every user is authorized to see every document.
 We implement **five different strategies** for enforcing access control — from "no protection at all" to "strict pre-retrieval filtering" — and measure how each one trades off answer quality against information leakage.

-The documents belong to a fictional startup called **ScopeGuard AI** (a company that, ironically, sells LLM access-control middleware).
+The documents belong to a fictional startup called **ScopeGuard AI** (a company that sells LLM access-control middleware).
 The corpus includes adversarial documents with embedded prompt injections designed to trick the system into leaking restricted content.

 The agent never reads documents directly.
 Instead, it calls tools on an MCP (Model Context Protocol) server that validates JWT access tokens before returning results.
 This architecture lets us swap filtering strategies at the tool layer without changing the rest of the pipeline.